Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Appendix

 For the rest of the section, the facts about positive definite matrices follow by the same arguments, since the facts that the authors of~\cite{Cruz_Uribe_Bownik_Extrapolation} use hold in the complex setting (see~\cite[Chapter~6]{Bhatia_Positive_definite_matrices_2007}).
-Here, one only needs to take into account that we consider hermitian matrices instead of symmetric ones and that we use unitary matrices instead of orthogonal ones.